plforacle/mds-intro/launchmds/launchmds.md

 ## Task 1: Create a Compartment

-You must have an OCI tenancy subscribed to your home region and enough limits configured for your tenancy to create a MySQL Database System.
+You must have an OCI tenancy subscribed to your home region and enough limits configured for your tenancy to create a MySQL HeatWave Database System.
 Make sure to log in to the Oracle Cloud Console as an Administrator.

 1. Click the **Navigation Menu** in the upper left, navigate to **Identity & Security** and select **Compartments**.